According to our team's recent study on sleep and burnout, your bedroom plays a big role in the quality of your sleep and ability to battle burnout.

 6. Tone Down Your Wall Color

-Butter yellow or bright green might make you smile, but these powerful colors could be energizing you rather than allowing your body to decompress.
+While we're talking about color, vibrant yellow or bright green might make you smile, but they could be energizing you rather than allowing your body to decompress.
 Even bright white walls can be overstimulating.
 Instead, stick with cool-toned colors like light blue, green and grey.

 7. Stop The Wrestling Match With Your Sheets

 Do you wake up every morning tangled up in your sheets?
-Switching to silkier perfomance sheets that wick moisture can help keep you cooler (See tip #3) and reduce friction so you don't get so twisted up.
+Switching to silkier performance sheets that wick moisture can help keep you cooler (See tip #3) and reduce friction so you don't get so twisted up.
+You might also want to switch to organic bedding since you are exposed to your sheets and pillow cases for an extended time every night.

 Featured: Natural Woven Wood Shades in Caracas Drift.
 Photo via @cohesivelycurated.